modir/laminas-book/docs/skeleton.md

 ![Figure 2.2.
 Vendor directory](images/skeleton/vendor_dir.png)

-> In some other frameworks, another (conventional) way of dependency installation is used.
+!!! note
-> You just download the dependency library as an archive, unpack it and put it somewhere inside of your
+    In some other frameworks, another (conventional) way of dependency installation is used.
-> directory structure (typically, to `vendor` directory).
-This approach was used in Laminas Framework 1.
+    You just download the dependency library as an archive, unpack it and put it somewhere inside of your directory structure (typically, to `vendor` directory).
+This approach was used in Zend Framework 1.
-> But, in Laminas Framework, you are recommended to install dependencies with Composer.
+    But, in Laminas Framework, you are recommended to install dependencies with Composer.

 ## Apache Virtual Host